AdaCore/training_material/courses/rust_essentials/015_overview/02_benefits.rst

 No undefined runtime behavior
 -------------------------------

-What a Rust statement does is never left unspecified:
+What a Rust statement does is never left unspecified

    -  Array access is bounds checked
    -  Integer overflow is defined (panic or wrap-around)